rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 In other words:

-> The earlier I catch an error, the happier I am.
+> The sooner I catch an error, the happier I am.

 By being extremely precise, we start our design with types, letting them guide our implementation and enforce invariants.
 The more precise the types we use are, the more constraints we can impose and more knowledge we provide to the type-checker, which verifies these constraints for us.